New Mexico CPA requirements

 - Must be 18 years of age or older.

 - Must present themselves to be of good moral character.

 - Minimum education requirements, as detailed below.

 Minimum education requirement

-150 semester hours including at least 30 hours in accounting (three of the 30 accounting hours may be in business law).
+- Three of the 30 accounting hours may be in business law

 Minimum experience requirement

-At least one year of experience providing service or advice involving the use of accounting, attest, management advisory, financial advisory, tax or consulting skills is required.
+- At least one year of experience providing service or advice, involving the use of:

 Each applicant must provide proof of passing the American Institute of Certified Public Accountants (AICPA) Professional Ethics: The AICPA's Comprehensive Course with a score of 90% or better.